digital-work-lab/literature-review-seminar/docs/protocol.md

 - Description of search strategy and procedures (in line with review type)
 - Description of screening criteria
 - Quality appraisal (if applicable)
-- Data extraction procedures explicit and aligned with review type
+- Data extraction procedures explicit and aligned with the review type
 - Data analysis and synthesis approach described

 Expected results: